saifahmed34/The-Guess-Game/README.md

 # ✅ Future Improvements

-- Implement functionality allowing both players to enter their own secret words and alternate turns to guess each other's words.
+- Implement functionality allowing both players to enter their own secret words and alternate turns to guess each other's words.✅
 - change the basic frontend to React